 Step 2.
 Remove files associated with the virus

 Now, you can search for and remove PQGS Ransomware Virus files.
 It is very hard to identify files and registry keys that belong to the ransomware virus, Besides, malware creators tend to rename and change them repeatedly.
-Therefore, the easiest way to uninstall such type of a computer virus is to use a reliable security program such as INTEGO Antivirus, which also includes data recovery software.
+Therefore, the easiest way to uninstall such type of a computer virus is to use a reliable security program such as INTEGO Antivirus.
 For virus damage repair, consider using RESTORO.